UnderLightz/Python-PasswordGen/README.md

 Challenges and Solutions:

 Challenge: Ensuring the generated passwords were both secure and user-friendly.
 Solution: Balanced security requirements with usability by providing customizable options and enforcing minimum password strength criteria.

-Achievements and Outcomes:

-Successfully launched the password generator with a user-friendly interface.

-Enhanced understanding of security best practices and randomization techniques.